'Cirkus' box office: Ranveer Singh's comedy drama is struggling at the box office

 'Cirkus' is facing tough competition from James Cameron's 'Avatar 2,' which has been atop the box office charts ever since its release.

 Ranveer Singh and Rohit Shetty's 'Cirkus' has not been able to spread the cheer this holiday season as it was supposed to.
-The film's gamut of stars has failed to impress the audience.
+The film which casts a gamut of stars has failed to impress the audience.

 The comedy-drama that was released during the big festive week has not been able to rake in big numbers.
 From the first day, the numbers were low and have not shown any improvement.